-One graduate course can be repeated once, in an effort to remove the unsatisfactory grade from the individual's GPA computation.
-Students requesting to repeat a course (second attempt at the same Bellin College course) must submit a written appeal to the DSc Program Director.
+One course can be repeated once in an effort to remove the unsatisfactory grade from the individual's GPA computation.
+Students requesting to repeat a course (second attempt at the same Bellin College course) must submit a written appeal to the Graduate Nursing Program Director.

 Repeating a course will require a modification to the student's plan of study and will, in most circumstances, result in a delay of anticipated graduation date.
-Subsequent course enrollment will be dependent upon meeting prerequisite or co-requisite requirements of the course.
+Subsequent course enrollment will be dependent upon meeting prerequisite or corequisite requirements of the course.
+Students who receive a final grade below a B in a second course will be dismissed from the program.
+Appeal for re-entry after dismissal may be done per policy.